-- alcohol (except in spaces where all residents of the suite are 21 or older) - air conditioners (unless express written approval is granted by Student Living) - animals/pets (alive or dead) except when approved as service animals by Keiser University's Office of Student Disability Services.
-Fish are the only animals allowed in residence halls and must be kept in a tank no larger than 10-gallons.
-Turtles, snakes and reptiles of any kind are also not allowed. - candles (with or without wicks), candle/wax melt/warmers, and incense - curtains and draperies (unless with a tag displaying fire-retardant information or treated with fire-retardant spray.
-The spray container and receipt must be kept on file to provide as proof when needed). - decorations covering more than 10 percent of any wall - devices used to promote irresponsible drinking (beer bongs, funnels, beer pong tables and similar) - devices typically used to promote excessive alcohol consumption - door decorations (fliers, posters, pictures displayed on either side of a door) other than the name tag provided by the Student Living staff - drugs and/or controlled substances that are illegal, and any drug paraphernalia (including electronic smoking devices used for drug consumption) - electrical cooking appliances (including toaster ovens, electric skillets, hot plates) in residence hall rooms; all electrical cooking appliances without an automatic shut-off such as coffee/tea pot; any electrical appliance which is not UL-approved; any electrical appliances with an open heating element (including but not limited to potpourri burners, hot plates, crock pots, and indoor grills) - electrical cords around doorways or under carpets - electrical items left plugged into bathroom outlets such as curling irons and hairdryers - explosives, fireworks, pyrotechnic devices, or flame-producing materials extension cords (unless multiple outlet-type with built-in fuses and/or surge protector) - fabric hanging on walls or from ceilings (including tapestries).
-Combustible items such as flags may be displayed if framed under glass or acrylic/plexiglas.
-The 10 percent limitation on wall coverings would still apply. - firearms, projectile firing devices, and other weapons, including but not limited to air rifles, pellet guns, paintball guns or other weapons including realistic facsimiles; ammunition; switchblades; knives with blades over 5 inches; biological or chemical weapons such as mace and tear gas; hazardous materials or chemicals (examples:

-gasoline, lighter fluid, or other flammable liquids); or items which may pose a danger to the Keiser community
+- Alcohol (except in spaces where all residents of the suite are 21 or older). - Air conditioners (unless express written approval is granted by Student Living). - Candles (with or without wicks), candle/wax melt/warmers, and incense. - Curtains and draperies (unless with a tag displaying fire-retardant information or treated with fire-retardant spray.
+The spray container and receipt must be kept on file to provide as proof when needed). - Decorations covering more than 10 percent of any wall. - Devices used to promote irresponsible drinking (beer bongs, funnels, beer pong tables, and similar). - Devices typically used to promote excessive alcohol consumption. - Door decorations (fliers, posters, pictures displayed on either side of a door) other than the name tag provided by the Student Living staff. - Drugs and/or controlled substances that are illegal, and any drug paraphernalia (including electronic smoking devices used for drug consumption). - Electrical cooking appliances (including toaster ovens, electric skillets, and hot plates) in residence hall rooms; all electrical cooking appliances without an automatic shut-off such as coffee/tea pot; any electrical appliance which is not UL-approved; any electrical appliances with an open heating element (including but not limited to potpourri burners, hot plates, crock pots, and indoor grills). - Electrical cords around doorways or under carpets. - Electrical items left plugged into bathroom outlets such as curling irons and hairdryers. - Explosives, fireworks, pyrotechnic devices, or flame-producing materials. - Extension cords (unless multiple outlet-type with built-in fuses and/or surge protector) - Fabric hanging on walls or from ceilings (including tapestries).
+Combustible items such as flags may be displayed if framed under glass or acrylic/Plexiglas.
+The 10 percent limitation on wall coverings would still apply. - Firearms, projectile firing devices, and other weapons, including but not limited to air rifles, pellet guns, paintball guns, or other weapons including realistic facsimiles; ammunition; switchblades; knives with blades over 5 inches; biological or chemical weapons such as mace and tear gas; hazardous materials or chemicals (examples: gasoline, lighter fluid, or other flammable liquids); or items which may pose a danger to the Keiser community. - Halogen lamps, lava lamps, and incandescent bulbs.
+Permitted lamps are those using low heat emitting light bulbs, compact fluorescent lighting (CFL), or light-emitting diode (LED) lighting. - Hookahs. - Hoverboards. - Items obstructing egress/exit paths in rooms or hallways. - Items hanging from ceilings, on/from heating system, or sprinkler system piping.

-- halogen lamps, lava lamps, and incandescent bulbs.
-Permitted lamps are those using low heat emitting light bulbs, compact fluorescent lighting (CFL), or light emitting diode (LED) lighting. - Hookahs - Hoverboards - items obstructing egress/exit paths in rooms or hallways - items hanging from ceilings, on/from heating system, or sprinkler system piping - mopeds or other fuel-powered or motorized vehicles. - Bicycles may be stored in rooms as long as a clear exit emergency path is evident.
-Bicycles should be stored in bike racks when stored outside. - outdoor grills near the residence halls or on residence balconies - outside antenna/satellite dish - overstuffed or inflatable furniture, waterbeds, and personal lofts - previously live cut trees, cornstalks, leaves, and hay - space heaters - removal of University-issued room furniture or relocation of any University-issued residential furniture - signs considered to be University, government, or another's property - wireless internet routers
+- Mopeds or other fuel-powered or motorized vehicles. - Bicycles may be stored in rooms as long as a clear exit emergency path is evident.
+Bicycles should be stored in bike racks when stored outside. - Outdoor grills near the residence halls or on residence balconies. - Outside antenna/satellite dish. - Overstuffed or inflatable furniture, waterbeds, and personal lofts. - Previously live cut trees, cornstalks, leaves, and hay. - Space heaters. - Removal of university-issued room furniture or relocation of any University-issued residential furniture. - Signs considered to be university, government, or another's property. - Wireless internet routers.